 Students planning to attend law school should take the Law School Admission Test (LSAT) in June of their junior year or no later than September/October of their senior year, if they plan to attend law school directly after college.
 The LSAT is a challenging, half-day examination offered four times each year, composed of five 35-minute multiple choice sections and one 35-minute writing sample.
 The Pre-Law Office has LSAT and CAS (Credential Assembly Service) information, sample tests and test preparation materials.
 The pre-law advisor is available to help Binghamton students and alumni with the law school application process.

 Pre-Law Advising offers materials and services to help all students interested in a legal career.
 Students can browse in the Pre-Law Library during regular office hours, and the pre-law advisoris available for scheduled appointments and walk-in hours.
 Announcements of pre-law meetings and programs are posted in Harpur Advising, in other locations and in University media.
-The Fleishman Career Development Center (CDC) also has resources about law and law-related careers.
-Pre-Law Advising and the Career Development Center co-sponsor the annual Law Day each fall, including a Law Fair, which is attended by around eighty law schools and includes a panel discussion.
+The Fleishman Center for Career and Professional Development also has resources about law and law-related careers.
+Pre-Law Advising and the Fleishman Center co-sponsor the annual Law Day each fall, including a Law Fair, which is attended by around eighty law schools and includes a panel discussion.

 Students are encouraged to participate in various law-related activities and organizations:

-* Internships listed through the Fleishman Career Development Center
+* Internships listed through the Fleishman Center for Career and Professional Development

 * Pre-law student organizations, such as the Phi Alpha Delta Pre-Law Fraternity, Mock Trial Club and Thurgood Marshall Pre-Law Society, Binghamton Speech and Debate